Losing His 9-to-5 Job Inspired Dave Dalton to Build a Community for Creatives

 “That’s someone who just has an idea,” Dave says.
 “They’re the ceramics artists, woodworkers, blacksmiths, costumers, prop-makers and electronics whizzes who never thought they had anything in common with each other.
 And that’s where they’re wrong.
 When you get them into an environment that forces them to rub elbows with other types of creatives, they suddenly realize they have far more in common than they realized.”

-And after Dave, who was a mechatronics technician in 2008 (basically the person who maintains and builds robots in factories) lost his day job during the financial crash, he’d had enough working for other people.
-It was time to work for himself.
+And after Dave, who was a mechatronics technician in 2008 (basically the person who maintains and builds robots in factories) lost his day job during the financial crash, he knew he was was finished working for other people; it was time to forge his own path.

 “That was the second time in my career that I was left with a lot of skills and none of the tools to apply them,” he says.

-So in that maker spirit, he rolled up his sleeves and decided to build his own job: a space for makers like himself.
+So in that maker spirit, he rolled up his sleeves and decided to build his own opportunity: a space for makers like himself.

 “It’s like a gym for creative people,” he says.